beaverbuilder/documentation/docs/assistant/overview.md

 ### Assistant Pro Cloud

-A cloud-based file sharing system for WordPress sites.
+A cloud-based file sharing system for WordPress sites, organized into libraries that contain creative assets.
+Through the Assistant plugin, libraries can be shared between an individual website and the cloud, making them accessible to other websites, other Assistant Pro cloud users, and Assistant Pro cloud team members.

 ### Apps